The most recognizable handgun in the world is the M1911.

 And try out a lot I did.
 My favorite was their longslide 1911 but their standard 1911 ($520) was great too.

 Sure, it needs some loving if you’re a little spoiled by other makers…but it went bang every time and when I did my part…hit all the plates.
 They are designed by Armscor and manufactured in the Philippines.
-Full review of the GI model here.
+A full review of the GI model here.

 They have plenty of other models too with the same good price points if you’re looking with something more…tactical.